openBackhaul/AirInterfacePowerSaver/spec/input/Modules.md

 #### Management of automations
 Switching operations are performed in the same way on many links.
 However, the total of all links might be divided into several subgroups that experience different kinds of automation.
 In a list of all links, the individual links are assigned none, one or more kinds of automation.

-#### Visualization of automation management
-Editing the list of all links is supported by a GUI.
+Visualization of automation management: editing the list of all links is supported by a GUI.

 #### Link group related automation
 Enabling and disabling of the power saving mode is controlled for whole groups of links by this type of module.